 How Many Eggs Do Bearded Dragons Lay?

-Is Egg-Laying Painful For My Bearded Dragon?
+Is Egg-Laying Painful for Bearded Dragons?

-Is It Possible For Bearded Dragons Not To Lay Eggs?
+Is It Possible for Bearded Dragons Not to Lay Eggs?